-Water heater 101 aims to explain simply the working principle of a water heater.
+We aim to explain simply the working principles.
 Imagine putting a pot of water on the stove.
 Similarly, the same process applies to a tank-type water heater.
 The heating element located beneath the tank heats water according to a set temperature.
-Cold water supplied into the tank comes from a cold water line connected to the tank.
+Coldwater supplied into the tank comes from a cold water line connected to the tank.
 Another pipe is responsible for delivering water to points of use.
-To regulate water temperature, a thermostat turns on the heating element if water temperature drops too low.
+To regulate water temperature, a thermostat turns on the heating element if the water temperature drops too low.

-Now that you know the basic working principle of a tank-type water heater, this water heater 101 also details the parts of a conventional heater and how it differs from a tankless water heater.
+Now that you know the basic working principle of a tank-type water heater, we also detail the parts of a conventional heater and how it differs from a tankless water heater.
 The following are the components of a tank-type water heater:

 • Storage tank

 • Dip tube